-PATROL Agents collect performance data and generate events for availability metrics.
+BMC PATROL Agents collect performance data and generate events for availability metrics.
 Monitoring solutions consist of one or more knowledge modules (KMs).
-(A KM is a set of instructions that the PATROL Agent uses to monitor objects in your environment.)
-For a list of Knowledge Modules supported with the current release of TrueSight Infrastructure Management, see List of Monitoring Solutions and KMs in Infrastructure Management.
+(A KM is a set of instructions that the BMC PATROL Agent uses to monitor objects in your environment.)
+BMC TrueSight Infrastructure Management 10.5 supports BMC PATROL Agent version 9.5 and later.
+For a list of Knowledge Modules supported with Infrastructure Management 10.5, see List of Monitoring Solutions and KMs in Infrastructure Management.

 Determine what will be monitored in the environment and how that data will be used.
 Specifically identify from which systems, applications, and components in your environment you need performance metrics (and historic trend data), and from which components you need events and alerts.
 Next, determine the location of all PATROL Agents and the respective Integration Services.
 At least one Integration Service should exist for each secure network zone, and generally the Integration Service must be closer to the PATROL Agents connecting to it.
 This requirement minimizes the number of connections to the Infrastructure Management Server and makes firewall management easier because there is one connection per Integration Service.
 For additional details, see the following topics: